I Learnt The Secret to Glowing and Balanced Skin

 What to Eat for a Balanced Gut and Glowing Skin

-Fermented foods (kimchi, sauerkraut, kefir, yogurt) – Probiotics that boost gut bacteria for a healthier microbiome.
+• Fermented foods (kimchi, sauerkraut, kefir, yogurt)

 Supplements That Support Gut and Skin Health

-• Probiotics – Help balance gut bacteria and reduce skin inflammation.
+• Probiotics help balance gut bacteria and reduce skin inflammation.

-• Collagen peptides – Support gut lining repair and improve skin elasticity.
+• Collagen peptides support gut lining repair and improve skin elasticity.

-• Zinc – Helps with acne healing and immune function.
+• Zinc helps with acne healing and immune function.

-• L-Glutamine – Aids in gut barrier repair, which can improve skin resilience.
+• L-Glutamine aids in gut barrier repair, which can improve skin resilience.

 Skincare Tips for a Healthy Skin Barrier